 Owen Farrell says high tackle that led to World Cup suspension ‘a mistake’

-Farrell initially had his red card downgraded to a yellow by a disciplinary hearing, only for World Rugby to appeal the decision, which was upheld.
+Farrell initially had his red card downgraded to a yellow, only for World Rugby to appeal against the decision, which was upheld.

 Owen Farrell admits the tackle that resulted in his suspension for Saturday’s World Cup opener against Argentina was a mistake.